History of Jurickson Profar in Timeline

 Jurickson Profar

 Jurickson Profar is a Curaçaoan professional baseball outfielder currently playing for the Atlanta Braves in MLB.
-Before joining the Braves, he played for the Texas Rangers, Oakland Athletics, San Diego Padres, and Colorado Rockies.
-His career highlights include demonstrating versatility by playing multiple positions and being a consistent presence in MLB since his debut.
+Known for his versatility, Profar has also played for the Texas Rangers, Oakland Athletics, San Diego Padres, and Colorado Rockies.
+He has represented the Netherlands in international baseball competitions, showcasing his talent on a global stage.

 February 20, 1993: Jurickson Profar Born

 On February 20, 1993, Jurickson Barthelomeus Profar was born in Curaçao.
-He is a professional baseball outfielder.
+He is now a professional baseball outfielder for the Atlanta Braves.

 Others born on this day/year

-In 2012, Jurickson Profar was the first player born in 1993 to play in the Major Leagues.
+Jurickson Profar was the first player born in 1993 to play in the major leagues.

 2004: Won Little League World Series